kaitlynfu/stats220/README.md

 `STATS 220: Data Technologies`

+Hi!
+I'm currently a third-year student at the University of Auckland, pursuing a BSc/BCom conjoint majoring in Computer Science and Finance.
+I am excited to explore what STATS 220 has to offer and further enhance my learning in data technologies.

 ###  ♡ Join me in my discoveries through coding  ♡

 *Programming Languages I will be demonstrating within this repo:*